— We take our content seriously. This article was written by a real person at BREL.

-So you’ve found the condo or house of your dreams and you want to make an offer.
-The Agreement of Purchase and Sale (or AP&S) is the official document that includes the terms and conditions of your offer.
-Do you need a financing condition?
+The Agreement of Purchase and Sale (or APS) is the official document that includes the terms and conditions of an offer to buy a property, including any conditions designed to protect you.

 A condition is defined as “a requirement that is fundamental to the very existence of the offer.”
 A breach of a condition allows the Buyer to get out of the contract and obtain the full amount of the deposit back.
-There are limitless types of conditions that might be included in an AP&S; one of the most important ones to understand is the Financing Condition.
+There are limitless types of conditions that might be included in an APS thought the most common one is the financing condition.

 The financing condition protects a Buyer.
 While the legal wording of the clause may vary, it essentially tells a Seller that your offer to buy their property is conditional on you obtaining financing.
 A well-worded financing clause will state that the financing you obtain must be “satisfactory to the Buyer in their sole and absolute discretion;” meaning that the terms and conditions of the financing obtained (interest rate, payments, etc) must be satisfactory to you – not just that you were able to obtain financing from someone at some imaginary rate.

 If you buy a property without a financing condition and then realize that you can’t find a lender to lend you the money, you’ve got trouble.
 Or maybe you find out your credit isn’t as good as you thought it was and the bank is penalizing you by charging you a higher interest rate and you can no longer afford the mortgage payments.
 A financing condition can protect you from losing your deposit and being sued, by giving you an ‘out’ if you need it.

 Pro Tip: If your offer is conditional on financing, you have a duty to seek financing in good faith (meaning you can’t just change your mind about the house the next day and back out of the deal saying you couldn’t get financing).

 Mortgage Pre-qualification vs Pre-approval